 Prevention is better than cure.
 We’ve all heard it.
 You don’t have to be a doctor or in any way related to the healthcare profession to have gotten that message.
 You might even be sick of it by now.
 All the smoking cessation adverts or the constant media scar mongering.

-Some of it is a bit overboard I’ll agree but having worker as a doctor for a few years now, I’ve seen my fair share or patents with conditions that were avoidable in some sense.
+Some of it is a bit overboard I’ll agree but having worker as a doctor for a few years now, I’ve seen my fair share of patients with conditions that were avoidable in some sense.
 I don’t just mean physical conditions and the obvious culprits such as obesity I’m also talking about mental health.

 Whilst I haven’t suffered depression or a mental health condition myself it has alway been something in the back of my mind that I have been conscious of.
 Working long hours as a junior doctor, initially in a new area with no real social network of friend or family set up for myself, I was a prime target.
 I use to think looking from the outside it wouldn’t be surprising if I had a patient who was in my shoes who was depressed.
 Especially after those exhausting on call weeks!